juhovh/guangyin/README.md

 calculations, therefore the programmer should always state in which time zone they are working on, also it should never be assumed that e.g. a day is 24 hours in the API.
 Should never introduce a new function if it is possible and makes any sense to overload an existing Clojure function.
+Proper error messages can save lots of time in debugging, so should always aim for that.

 ## License